natqe/hooks-for-react/README.md

 ---
 Use the initial value returned by the create function, which is invoked when the component initialized.

-This hook is actually like a replacement to the constructor behavior in class components.
+This hook is basically a substitute for the behavior of the constructor in the class components.

 Returns the initial value.